Alreadytakenlol/shopping-cart/README.md

 # shopping-cart
-This is a shopping-cart practice base on laravel58 with boorstap and stripe payment
+This is a simple shopping-cart practice base on laravel58

+and boorstap with voyager backend and stripe payment

 And the photos in website were found by google,i dont have any copyright